Documentation

 Step 2 - Setting up integrations

-On this page, you'll set up the native Headless CMS integration and connect to a GitHub organization.
+On this page, you'll set up the native CMS integration and connect to a GitHub organization.

 CMS Integration

-Configure the native Headless CMS integration and connect to GitHub.
+Configure the native CMS integration for your store.

 To host the source code of your FastStore project, you can connect with a: